gazebosim/gz-transport/tutorials/04_messages.md

 `gz::msgs::StringMsg`.
 As the name of this section suggests, it is also possible to create a generic subscriber callback that can receive messages of different types.
-This use case might be interesting if you are building a bridge between Ignition Transport and another protocol or if you want to just print the content of a generic protobuf message using `DebugString()`, among other use cases.
+This use case might be interesting if you are building a bridge between Gazebo Transport and another protocol or if you want to just print the content of a generic protobuf message using `DebugString()`, among other use cases.